Stonesjtu/go-docker/README.md

 User can specify a local Temporary storage size on tasks.
 System will create and mount a ZFS storage volume for the container and will be deleted at the end of the task.
 Volume has quota according to task requirements.
 This provides a local disk storage for intermediate computation requiring fast disk access.

 At this moment, this works only with mesos plugin, not swarm due to swarm management/scheduling with Volume plugins.

+## Guest support

+The guest feature is optional and supported by the guest_XXX parameters in go-d.ini file.
+Guest users connect with Google, GitHub, ... and are not in system (ldap, ...).
+All guests are mapped/binded to a system user for execution.
+They do not have direct access to theur *home directory*, which will be created as a subdirectory of a specified, existing, directory.

+Administrator, via the web interface, must activate the users after their first login.
+Guest can be disabled afterward.

+Care should be taken regarding disk space used in the guest home directory.
+Usage is visible in administrator panel of the web interface.

 ## Tips